SF-4509

 Enforcement Authority

 Attorney general may bring a civil action for violations of section 325M.41.
 Private right of action available to any person injured by a violation.
-Private plaintiff must demonstrate injury.
-No cure period or safe harbor is specified.
+Standing requires injury in fact.
+No cure period or safe harbor specified.

 Penalties

-Attorney general may recover civil penalties up to $10,000,000 for a first violation and up to $30,000,000 for subsequent violations, plus injunctive or declaratory relief.
-Private plaintiffs may recover actual damages, costs, disbursements, reasonable attorney fees, and other equitable relief as determined by the court.
-Private action requires injury — no statutory minimum damages are specified for private plaintiffs.
+Attorney general: civil penalty not exceeding $10,000,000 for a first violation and not exceeding $30,000,000 for any subsequent violation, plus injunctive or declaratory relief.
+Private plaintiffs: actual damages, costs, disbursements, reasonable attorney fees, and other equitable relief as determined by the court.
+No statutory minimum for private plaintiffs; recovery requires proof of injury.

 Who Is Covered